-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Dental services (continued) bridge or denture) for the purpose of replacing an existing appliance.
-Limitation: Once every five years and only when the existing appliance is not and cannot be made satisfactory.
-Services necessary to make an appliance satisfactory are covered.
-Replacement benefit for fixed prosthetics: Limitation: Once every five years.
-The fabrication of the bridge due to the loss of an existing tooth does not set aside the five-year exclusion on cast restorations.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Dental services (continued) set aside the five-year exclusion on cast restorations.
 Alveolectomy, alveoloplasty, and vestibuloplasty when required to prepare for dentures.
 Prosthetic repair and adjustments Prosthetics: Provides for the repair and adjustment to prosthetic appliances when they are serving as the permanent prosthetic appliance.
 Limitation: Tissue conditioning, relining and rebasing are limited to once every two years.
-Implant services Surgical placement of an implant body to replace a single missing Delta Dental of Minnesota PO Box 9120 Farmington Hills, MI 48333-9120 natural tooth. - Porcelain or ceramic crown over implant body.
+Implant services Surgical placement of an implant body to replace a single missing natural tooth.
+Porcelain or ceramic crown over implant body.
 Waiting Period: Waiting periods apply to implants for teeth that were missing prior to UCare dental coverage.
 Members must be enrolled in a UCare Medicare Advantage plan for twenty-four (24) consecutive months before plan coverage applies.
 Limitation: Once per tooth per lifetime.
+We do not cover: Services that are not medically necessary or specifically covered Hospitalization or other facility charges Prescription drugs Cosmetic dental procedures Services performed before your effective date of coverage